 String Manipulation

-Liquid scripting enables the use of filters that manipulate data and changes the form it takes.
+Liquid scripting enables the use of filters that manipulate data and change the form it takes.
 Filters can be used to personalize the subject lines as well as the email content.
-Filters are denoted by the pipe character "|" and are placed within an output tag "{{}}".
+Filters are denoted by the pipe character "|" and are placed within an output tag "{{}}."

-A good example of a Liquid filter is capitalizing the end user’s name:
+A good example of a liquid filter is capitalizing the end user’s name:

 INPUT: